 Some states call it a Budtender, Dispensary Agent, Compassion Care Technician or Patient Liaison.
 No matter what the title is, the job description is the same – it is the person that works behind the counter of a medical marijuana dispensary and here at HempStaff, we believe they need to be trained.
 They are the product specialists whose main responsibility is to be a product specialist.
 This person must be trained to work with cardholders and help educate patients on how cannabis can alleviate some of their medical symptoms.
 Dispensary agents must be able to not only work with cardholders on the products that may work best but also how to use these products and what the appropriate dosages should be.

-After passing the course, HempStaff offers you a resume review to help you get your document looking the best that it can before you start sending it out for posted positions.
+After passing the Washington DC marijuana training for dispensary jobs in , HempStaff offers you a resume review to help you get your document looking the best that it can before you start sending it out for posted positions.
 And of course, when our recruiters are contracted to fill entry level dispensary agents or cultivation site workers, we review our student’s resumes and contact them first!

 When Dispensary owners need to hire employees to work in their medical marijuana dispensaries, they know our certified students are exactly what they are looking for in terms of initial knowledge of the job functions!
+HempStaff is known as the go to company for Washington DC marijuana training for dispensary jobs.
 We are the ONLY Dispensary Training Course that employs someone with 5+ years of legal cannabis experience as their head trainer!
 We know the value of having our students able to ask questions that only someone with this much experience can actually answer.